 I have grown mine in a large pot so it can be kept under cover all winter, although it is still fully deciduous.
 Flowers in June-July and you can get a second flush in the autumn if you dead-head.

-There is more on this and the other B. crispa forms: B. agasthosma; B. farreri; B. sterniana; B. tibetica; B. caryopteridifolia; and their hybrids on a dedicated page to the Buddleja crispa Complex.
+There is more on this and the other B. crispa forms (B. agasthosma; B. farreri; B. sterniana; B. tibetica; B. caryopteridifolia) and their hybrids on a dedicated page for the Buddleja crispa Complex.

 Buddleja delavayi is a deciduous spring-flowerng species, which comes from south-western China.
 The flower buds are held dormant over winter on bare stems, and are both terminal and axiliary.
 The flowers are soft pink with a heady rose-like scent, and similar to other short-day Buddleja like B. officinalis and B.paniculata, but the leaves are much smaller than these other species.
 Some claim it can re-bloom in the autumn, although I've never managed to make that happen.
 Possibly root-hardy, but the flower-buds are easily frosted-off in all but the most sheltered situations.
 I grow in a large pot and drag it into the greenhouse for the winter.

-The plant shown is usually sold as B. heliophila, which is synonymous with B. delavayi.
+The plant shown is usually sold as B. heliophila W. W. Sm., which is synonymous with B. delavayi.

 One of the species more closely related to B. davidii, B. fallowiana has felted grey leaves and white felted stems, too.
 The species can have white, lilac, lavender or pale blue flowers.
 Not as hardy as B. davidii, but should survive a moderate UK winter in a reasonably sheltered garden, though it will generally lose its leaves.
 Winter water-logging is lethal.